-The Tax-Exempt Short Core Fixed Income Portfolio posted a positive return in the first quarter of 2025 but underperformed the benchmark.
-The strategy benefited from its yield advantage, but its positioning across the curve was a headwind as the yield curve steepened.
-Security selection also detracted from returns.
+The Portfolio posted a positive return in the first quarter of 2025 but underperformed the benchmark.
+Security selection was slightly beneficial, but its positioning across the curve was a headwind as the yield curve steepened.
+Rating allocation also detracted from returns.